 Rene Quinton, 1866–1925.
 French physiologist, author of L'Eau de Mer, Milieu Organique (1904).

-OWGER's Chief Science Officer Robert Slovak is the primary modern authority on Quinton's clinical protocols in North America.
+OWG's Chief Science Officer Robert Slovak is the primary modern authority on Quinton's clinical protocols in North America.

 Organizational Structure